1944 Alberta general election: Exhausted votes

 In Edmonton and Calgary, a high proportion of the votes that were not exhausted were used to elect a member.

-In Edmonton, only 5171 of the active votes (only 12 percent of valid votes) were not used to elect the winners.
+In Edmonton, only 5171 of the active votes (only 12 per cent of valid votes) were not used to elect the winners.
 These were the votes received by Kennedy, the only candidate not to be either elected or eliminated.

-In Calgary, only 3608 of the active votes (only 9 percent of valid votes) were not used to elect the winners.
+In Calgary, only 3608 of the active votes (only 9 per cent of valid votes) were not used to elect the winners.
 These were the votes received by Robert Alderman, the only candidate not to be either elected or eliminated.

 Calgary

 All parties other than the Independent Movement fielded full slates.